 \citet{kumari19} used HII-DIG region pairs to study the bias that diffuse gas introduces in the calibration of strong line metallicities.
 Based on these, they then proposed the following correction term to be subtracted from the metallicities of data points beyond the Kauffmann line \citep{kauffmann03agn} on the [NII]-BPT diagram:

 which we have done for our LINER sample.
+As this correction has not been validated in the regime of Seyfert galaxies, these objects have been excluded from our sample.
 This method has previously been used successfully by \citet{kumari21} to include LINER-classified galaxies in a study of the FMR.
 We note however that there is not a clear consensus on the optimal way to calculate metallicties in LINERs \citep[see e.g.][in contrast to \citet{kumari19}]{oliveira22}, therefore the results obtained in this study for the LINER sample (see Sec. \ref{sec:AGN}) should be considered as encouraging, but requiring confirmation in the future through alternative metallicity measurements, for example using stellar continuum rather than emission lines \citep[e.g.][]{thorne22} or detailed photoionisation modeling \citep[e.g.][]{vidalgarcia22}.